chargebyte/chargebyte-docs/docs/source/hardware.rst

 The X9 socket supports 10/100 Mbit/s Ethernet.
 In the Linux operating system it is available as network interface ``eth3``.

-Per default, this interface is configured as DHCP client.
+By default, this interface is configured as a DHCP client.

-This interface can be used for various connectivity, including but not limited to:
+This interface can be used for various connectivity use cases, including but not limited to:

 * connection to local electricity meters